ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/filer/{filerId}/remove
 >

-For global datastores, you can use the following API call :
+For global datastores, you can use the following API call:

 > [!api]
 >